Intention-Aware Control Based on Belief-Space Specifications and Stochastic Expansion: Tractable Control Solution Based on PCE

 where $\hat{z}_k \!=\! [\,\hat{z}_{k,0}^{\!\top\!}\,\cdots\,\hat{z}_{k,L-1}^{\!\top\!}\,]^{\top}$ and $\hat{w}_k \!=\! [\,\hat{w}_{k,0}^{\!\top\!}\,\cdots\,\hat{w}_{k,L-1}^{\!\top\!}\,]^{\top}$ are PCE coefficients, $\mathbf{\hat{F}}$ has $\sum_{i=0}^{L-1} \mathbf{\hat{F}}_i \Psi_{ijr}$ as its $j,r$-th partition, where $\Psi_{ijr} \!=\! \E(\Phi_i\Phi_j\Phi_r) /\E(\Phi_j^2)$, $j,r \!\in\! \{0$,$1$,$\cdots$,$L-1\}$, $\mathbf{\hat{G}}\!=\![\,\mathbf{\hat{G}}_0^{\!\top\!}~\mathbf{\hat{G}}_1^{\!\top\!} ~\cdots~\mathbf{\hat{G}}_{L-1}^{\!\top\!}\,]^{\!\top\!}$, and $\mathbf{H}\!=\!\mathrm{diag}(\,\mathbf{\hat{H}}_0\,\mathbf{\hat{H}}_1\,\cdots\,\mathbf{\hat{H}}_{L-1}\,)$.
 The \gls{pce}-based model in Eq.~\eqref{eq:deter_dy} is a generic form of the \gls{pce}-based vehicle model in Appx.-C.

+Compared to the original stochastic model of the \glspl{ov} in Eq.~\eqref{eq:linear_dy_compact_op}, its PCE form as Eq.~\eqref{eq:deter_dy} renders a higher-dimensional deterministic model for the PCE coefficients of the states of the \glspl{ov}.
+Such a transformation facilitates the solution of the control problem but increases the computational complexity.
 Note that a deterministic PCE-based model as Eq.~\eqref{eq:deter_dy} only exists for systems with \textit{epistemic} uncertainty, where $\eta$ has a time-invariant joint distribution $p_{\eta}$.
-Utilizing this model, one can precisely quantify the statistics of $\bar{z}_k$ and $\bar{w}_k$ at any time $k \in \mathbb{N}$.
-For example, the expected value $\mu_{\bar{w}_k}$ and the covariance $\Sigma_{\bar{w}_k}$ of $\bar{w}_k$ read
+Utilizing this model, one can precisely quantify the statistics of $z_k$ and $w_k$ at any time $k \in \mathbb{N}$.
+For example, the expected value $\mu_{w_k}$ and the covariance $\Sigma_{w_k}$ of $w_k$ read

-This renders the following PCE-facilitated solution which can be solved using off-the-shelf tools such as \gls{mip}~\cite{kurtz2022mixed}. \begin{mdframed}[linewidth=1pt, backgroundcolor=lightgray!20 ] \textbf{PCE-Facilitated Control Solution:} For any time $k \in \mathcal{N}$ with historical measurements $y_0y_1\cdots y_k \!\in\! \mathbf{Y}^+$, solve the following deterministic optimization problem,
+This renders the following PCE-facilitated solution which can be computed using off-the-shelf tools such as \gls{mip}~\cite{kurtz2022mixed}. \begin{mdframed}[linewidth=1pt, backgroundcolor=lightgray!20 ] \textbf{PCE-Facilitated Control Solution:} For any time $k \in \mathcal{N}$ with historical measurements $y_0y_1\cdots y_k \!\in\! \mathbf{Y}^+$, solve the following deterministic optimization problem,

 where $\pmb{\omega}_k\!:=\!\omega_{0|k} \omega_{1|k} \cdots \omega_{N|k}$ is a deterministic signal with $\omega_{i|k} \!:=\! [\,\tilde{y}_{i|k}^{\top}~\hat{w}_i^{\top}\,]^{\top}$, for $i \!\in\! \mathcal{H} \cup \{N\}$ and $\psi$ is an \gls{stl} formula (see Appx.-A) ensuring $\pmb{\omega}_k \vDash \psi \rightarrow (\tilde{\yseq}_k,\wseq) \vDash \varphi$, which can be straightforwardly determined by substituting the approximation in Eq.~\eqref{eq:moments} to each belief-space predicate of the \gls{dstl} formula $\varphi$. \end{mdframed}